 - Ice Falls at Valley Falls in Rockville, Connecticut

-But Connecticut’s hiking trails are beautiful, with or without frozen waterfalls.
-Some personal favorite trails include Mianus River State Park and Devil’s Den Preserve.
+Connecticut’s hiking trails are beautiful, with or without frozen waterfalls.
+Some personal favorite trails include Mianus River State Park and Devil’s Den Preserve, where you can walk past creeks, hike through snowy trees, and witness the mountains.

 Downhill Skiing and Snowboarding at Connecticut Ski Resorts